esmero/archipelago-documentation/docs/modifyingfileextensionsinwebform.md

 ![Upload Associated Documents element](../imgs/modifyingfileextensionsinwebform/05_upload-associated-documents.jpg)

 A new screen will pop up named `Edit Upload Associated Documents element`.
-This is where you configure can configure maximum number of values (i.e. files - under `ELEMENT SETTINGS`), the maximum file size and, what we want to do, edit the allowed file extensions for this element.
+This is where you configure can configure maximum number of values (under `ELEMENT SETTINGS`), the maximum file size and edit the allowed file extensions for this element, which is what we'll be doing.
 The latter both exist under `FILE SETTINGS`, high lighted in the screenshot below.

 ![Edit Upload Associated Documents element](../imgs/modifyingfileextensionsinwebform/06_edit-upload-associated-documents-element.jpg)

-When you scroll down you'll see the `Maximum file size` and `Allowed file extensions` fields.
+When you scroll down you'll see the `Allowed file extensions` fields.
 This is where we will add the `csv` file extension and where you can also edit the maximum file size allowed to be uploaded.
-You can see in the screenshot, this repository is configured to allow the maximum.
+You can see in the screenshot, this repository is configured to allow the maximum file size.

-**Please note:** All file extensions are separated by a space; no `,` or `.` between the values (i.e. file extensions).
+**Please note:** All file extensions are separated by a space; no `,` or `.` between the values.

 Once you've added all the file extensions your project needs, scroll down to the bottom of `Edit Upload Associated Documents element` and click `Save`.